Language Acquisition Preschool

 Daily lessons and classroom activities are centered around a weekly theme.
 Activities in the LAP classroom are both child-centered and teacher-led.
 While some activities are routine in nature, others change daily based on the theme of the lesson.
 Dramatic play activities are a foundational piece of the LAP curriculum because they naturally facilitate language learning, emergent literacy skills, and social interaction.

-The principles of the Language-Focused Curriculum are:
+The Principles of the Language-Focused Curriculum

 - The curriculum should enable all preschool children to benefit from activities to enhance their language acquisition; children with better verbal skills are better prepared for school entry.